Mindcrest

 Mindcrest Inc. is a legal services provider headquartered in Chicago, Illinois, United States, with operations in India.
 Mindcrest specializes in litigation support, contracts, compliance, legal research, analytics, and real estate.

-Mindcrest was the first company to offer outsourced legal services from India.
+Mindcrest was the pioneer in offering outsourced legal services from India as it was founded in the year 2001.

 History

 Mindcrest was founded by Ganesh Natarajan, George Hefferan, Teju Deshpande and Rohan Dalal.
-Natarajan was a partner at international law firm McGuireWoods LLP who frequently traveled to India, and, in 2001, he asked his colleague at the firm, Hefferan, to launch Mindcrest, and the first third party outsourcing legal services company from India ensued.
+Natarajan was a partner at international law firm McGuireWoods LLP who frequently traveled to India.
+In 2001, he asked a colleague at the firm Hefferan to launch Mindcrest.
 They asked Dalal, an entrepreneur who was experienced in operations in India and in outsourced services, and Deshpande, an IT and process expert, to bring their expertise to the new venture.

 In 2006, Mindcrest received $4 million in funding from Talon Asset Management.
 Mindcrest opened its Pune facility in 2007 and moved to an expanded Mumbai facility in 2009.
 Also, in 2009, Mindcrest launched its real estate group.
-Mindcrest now has offices in the following locations: